 - Do not travel while sick.
 Do not use public transportation or taxis.

 - Keep track of your symptoms.
 You may receive instructions on how to check and report your symptoms.

 - Stay in touch with your doctor.
 Before you go to a doctor's office or emergency department (ED), call ahead and tell them that you have or think you may have COVID-19.

-- Use a face mask when you see your provider and anytime other people are in the same room with you.
+- Use a well-fitted face mask or respirator that fits well over your nose and mouth without gaps when you see your health care provider and anytime other people are in the same room with you.
 If you can't wear a mask, for example, due to breathing problems, people in your home should wear a mask if they need to be in the same room with you.